 All shows start at 7pm and run approximately one hour in length.
 Late arrivals will not be permitted to enter the planetarium.
 The cost of the show is $5 per person.
 Children under the age of 5 may sit on a parent's lap for free.

 To purchase tickets for a public show, please contact the SSI Ticket Office at 610-436-2266.
+The ticket office is open M-F starting at 8:15am.
 Tickets will not be sold more than three weeks in advance of the show date.
 Tickets are non-refundable and cannot be purchased at the planetarium.

 The Planetarium is located in the Schmucker Science Center on the north campus of West Chester University.
 The main entrance to the Schmucker Science Center is on Church St. between University Ave. and Rosedale Ave.
 The planetarium is in the link - the one-story round portion of the building that connects the north and south (multi-story) parts of the building.

 For the evening general public shows, visitors may park for free in the parking lot behind the Sykes Student Union building (Lot K), located on Rosedale Avenue, after 5pm.
-Visitors may also park in the meters along Church St. and Rosedale Ave.
-The meters are free after 5pm.
 A campus map with parking information can be found at the bottom of this page.

-If you have questions about the public shows you may contact the planetarium director, Dr. Karen Schwarz.
+If you have questions about the public shows please contact the planetarium director, Dr. Karen Schwarz.